njustesen/TRTS/starcraft/terran.md

 - _Burning Buildings_: Terran buildings with 1 HP left by the end of the turn will be destroyed.
 - _Add-ons_: Add-ons are small buildings that can be added onto another building.
 Add-ons can be constructed without an SCV while the main building cannot be used for anything else until the add-on is deployed.
 Buildings can at most have one add-on and only those listed in their rules.
-- _Lift Off_: Terran buildings with the _Lift Off_ ability can become flying with speed 1.
+- _Lift Off_: Terran buildings with the _Lift Off_ ability can become flying with speed 1 and sight 12.
 This ability can only be used in the Movement phase and the building cannot move after _lifting off_.
 When _lifted_, the building can land during the movement phase.
 Any add-ons on the lifted building remain on the ground and cannot be used but can be attached to any landing building that fits with the add-on.

 ## Units